gravitydepartment/modal/README.md

     allowBackdropClose: true,                  // {boolean} - Clicking the backdrop will close the modal.
     allowEscapeClose:   true,                  // {boolean} - Pressing "ESC" will close the modal.
     class:              '',                    // {string}  - Class on "modal" element.
-    closeButtonLabel:   '&times;',             // {string}  - "&times;|Close" - Label for the "close" link.
+    closeButtonLabel:   'Close',               // {string}  - Label for the "close" link.
     content:            null,                  // {string}  - String of HTML content to render in the modal.
     id:                 'modal-' + Date.now(), // {string}  - ID on "modal" element.
     transitionEndTime:  500,                   // {number}  - Milliseconds for the modal transition to complete (duration + delay) as set in CSS.